Tutorial 2: Create an app with containers¶

 property allows a service to respond to public requests as well as to create its own compute pool.
 These properties are required for instantiating our service in the next step of the tutorial.

-To create the required setup script for the application package, do the following:
+To modify the default setup script for the application package, follow these steps:

 Modify the